fluxcd/website/content/en/flux/flux-e2e.md

 ### Kustomize Controller applies changes with Server-Side Apply

-**Needs a link to FluxCD documentation for Server-Side Apply process!** _The only current on-point reference is the [Server-side reconciliation is coming](/blog/2021/09/server-side-reconciliation-is-coming/) blog post._
+**Needs a link to Flux documentation for Server-Side Apply process!** _The only current on-point reference is the [Server-side reconciliation is coming](/blog/2021/09/server-side-reconciliation-is-coming/) blog post._

 The Kustomize Controller communicates directly with the Kubernetes API using [server-side apply and update][] API operations instead of running the `kubectl apply` command as a separate forked process and passing it manifest data through a system pipe.
 Applying resource manifests directly to the Kubernetes